Neha0595/Task1/README.md

     b) content.css: Define styles for content of web page, i.e., body of web page.
     c) footer.css: Define styles for footer of web page

+Task1.pdf file: It contain screenshot of web page design provided in mail, actual design generated and a little bit description of project.